titandrive/titandrive/src/site/notes/Website/Blog/Meet Titan.md

 - Boot USB: [64GB PNY Elite-X™ Fit USB 3.1 Flash Drive](https://www.amazon.com/dp/B0FJTH69ZM?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1)

 ### Uninterruptible Power Supply (UPS)
 For a UPS, I chose the [Ugreen 120W UPS](https://www.amazon.com/dp/B0DDC9ZK8R?ref=ppx_yo2ov_dt_b_fed_asin_title), mainly because it was directly compatible with the DXP4800.
-The UPS for the NAS plugs directly into the UPS (along with a USB cable) so that it can control the NAS in event of a power outtage.
+The UPS for the NAS plugs directly into the UPS (along with a USB cable) so that it can control the NAS in event of a power outage.
 It's also nice and compact.
+Although it's designed to work with UGOS, it isn't too difficult to get working with [[Website/Guides/UGreen UPS Setup\|Unraid]].

 ![Meet_Titan-t80klw-002.png|400](/img/user/Apps/Attachments/Meet_Titan-t80klw-002.png)